plemaillet/read_spectral_data/README.md

   <img width="557" height="512" src="Uterine_Cervix_red.png">
 </p>

+For this selection of pixels postions, the measured transmittance are displayed plotting the spectral mean values of the transmittance.
+An errorbar plot of the spectral mean values and standard deviation of the transmittance is also presented.

 ### ExampleCode.m
 The uterine tissue was selected for clear stratification of the squamous mucosa and stroma.
 The light pink region in S points to the stroma of the uterine sample.
 T and U point to different regions of the squamous epithelium; the former being the midzone, or stratum spongiosum, and the latter being the basal cell layer.